-As of the date of this MD&A, the Company has successfully continued operations under COVID-19 protocols.
-COVID-19 has not resulted in any significant/material delays in the development or testing of the Company's products or any other material development projects.
-However, the Company is currently experiencing minor delays and/or interruptions within the supply chain, and labour pool, which may affect the %-complete accounting basis of reporting financial results.
-The Company believes any disruptions will be manageable and does not believe such disruptions will affect the overall contracts with customers but may result in delays in reporting results.
+Company is currently experiencing minor delays and/or interruptions within the supply chain, and labour pool, which may affect the percentage of completion accounting basis of reporting financial results.
+The Company believes any disruptions will be manageable and does not believe such disruptions will affect the overall contracts with customers but may reflect delays in reporting results.
 At this stage the Company does not see a return to complete normalcy before Q2 2022.
 In conclusion, as a result of the COVID-19 pandemic and other factors, the Company and its suppliers have experienced increased, but not material, delays in delivery of their goods.
-As the pandemic continues, increased delays in contract procurement, project completion and other operating activities may occur.
+As the pandemic continues, delays in contract procurement, project completion and other operating activities may occur.